junxit/us-congress-code/title-06/chapter-1/sec-321m.md

 (Pub.
 L. 107–296, title V, § 524, as added Pub.
 L. 110–53, title IX, § 901(a), Aug.
 3, 2007, 121 Stat.
 365.)

 ## Notes

+1 See Change of Name note below.

+### Change of Name

+Reference to Assistant Secretary for Infrastructure Protection deemed to be a reference to Assistant Director for Infrastructure Security, see section 654(a)(3) of this title.
+Assistant Secretary for Infrastructure Protection serving on the day before Nov.
+16, 2018, authorized to continue to serve as Assistant Director for Infrastructure Security on and after such date, see section 2(b)(4) of Pub.
+L. 115–278, set out as a note under section 654 of this title.

 ### Deadline for Designation of Officer